 Preserver: Return to your containment NOW.

 - A Looney Tunes cartoon where Porky Pig shows the audience a certificate saying that the ship was unsinkable.
 He then asks: "I wonder if that goes for hurricanes..."
 Immediately, a hurricane hits, sinks the ship, and strands him on a deserted island.
 Afterwards, Porky angrily muses: "I had to open my b-b-b-b-big mouth!"

 - In Riff Raffy Daffy, homeless vagrant Daffy Duck is shivering in the cold: "Coldest night in 64 years...no place to sleep...all I need now is for it to start snowin'."
 He's instantaneously buried in powder, prompting the comment, "I had to open my big beak!"

 - Bugs gets himself into predicaments like this just as often.
 In Rabbit Punch, he heckles boxing champion Battling McGook, who throws him into the boxing stadium.
 After landing in the corner of the ring, Bugs says to himself, "Me and my big mouth."

 - And then of course Foghorn Leghorn just has to comment on things, invariably making them worse; in "Crockett Doodle-Doo" he dismisses Egghead's attempt at producing a thunderstorm: "Some storm.
 Where's the thunder and lightning?"
 KA-BLAMM!!!
 "I had ta ask, I just HAD TA ask!"

-- Loonatics Unleashed had this example in one episode where the whole team has been turned into furries:
+- Loonatics Unleashed had this example in episode seven, "The World is My Circus", where the whole team has been turned into furries:

-Lexi Bunny: It can't get any worse than this.
+Lexi Bunny: Well, look on the bright side.
+It can't get any worse than this.